News & Media

 Publicizing Your Chapter

-The National FCCLA website offers a great tool for publicizing your FCCLA chapter.
-The “FCCLA Branding & Promotion Guide” explains how to use the media to gain notoriety for your chapter.
+Resources: The “FCCLA Branding Guide” explains how to use the media to gain notoriety for your chapter.
 This informative guide will tell you how and when to use a Public Service Announcement, Media Advisory, or News Release.
 It will help you create a media plan for the year and offer suggestions about using different types of media including newspapers, radio, television, the Internet and social networking.

 To answer the question, "What is FCCLA?" chapter members and advisers should develop an short 2-3 sentence reply such as: